Moving through modern-day (and midlife) gridlock

 We've heard this numerous times: the only constant in life is change.
 Unfortunately, the more set and comfortable in our ways we become, the harder to stay open to this.
 Everyone and everything, including the dog, seems to count on us and it doesn't take much to upset our delicate balance.
 Juggling and keeping all balls in the air, even when we have mastered our art, causes us to feel more and more trapped.

 We stuff these emotions down and resist the pressing changes that we’re noting.
-New realizations that we don't not want to juggle so many balls or don't want to juggle at all and want to try something completely different are scary.
-We dream of the days when we were carefree and experimenting with change wouldn’t be such a huge deal.
+New realizations that we don't want to juggle so many balls or don't want to juggle at all and want to try something completely different are scary.
+We dream of the days when we were carefree and when experimenting with change wouldn’t be such a huge deal.

 Internal pressure and resentment intensify the feelings of gridlock that inevitably is at risk of dislodging with greater force and momentum the longer we bottle things up.